munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 47: Aug 13, 2019
 1. Read an article on Handy, hand detection with OpenCV on Medium.
 2. Continued cleaning some data Twitter manually

+### Day 48: Aug 14, 2019
+Finished reading chapter one of  Deep Learning book by Ian Goodfellow as part of #sg_dl-goodfellows